 Do not attempt to feed a kitten who is chilled because it can have serious health consequences.
 Try warming the kitten as described above.
 If you are unable to warm the kitten, contact your medical staff immediately.

-Nursing bottles are marked with measurements, so it’s easy to know how much you’re feeding the kittens.
+Nursing bottles are marked with measurements, so this is another way to know how much you’re feeding the kittens.
 Please note that some bottles use ml for measurement, some use cubic centimeters (cc).
 They are the same: 1 cc = 1 ml.

 Using a kitchen or small postal scale, weigh the kittens daily to calculate the amount of formula they need.
 Keep a log listing daily weights and amount of formula consumed at each feeding.

 If you are feeding multiple kittens, feed the first kitten until he stops nursing, then begin feeding the next kitten, and so on.
 Once you have fed all the kittens, feed the first kitten again and repeat with all the kittens.
 Usually one to three nursing turns will suffice.
 When a kitten stops nursing, he/she has had enough.
-Do not overfeed the kittens because it can cause loose stools and diarrhea.
 A well-fed kitten’s belly should be round, but not hard and distended.
 Smaller or weaker kittens may eat less per feeding and will need to be fed more often.

 Kittens need to be burped, just like human babies.
 Lay the kitten on his stomach, on your shoulder or in your lap, and very gently pat his back until you hear a little burp.
 You may need to burp a couple times per feeding.

-Weigh your kittens daily, preferably at the same time each day, using a kitchen or postal scale.
+Weigh your kittens before and after each feeding using a kitchen or postal scale.
 Kittens should gain about ½ ounce every day or 3 to 4 ounces per week.
 By 8 weeks, most kittens weigh about 2 pounds.
 Enter their daily weights in the logbook.
 If the kittens are not gaining weight or are losing weight, contact your medical staff right away.

 A well-fed kitten should be properly hydrated.
 To test a kitten’s hydration, pull up on the skin at the scruff of the neck.
 The skin should bounce back easily.
 If it doesn’t bounce back, or goes back down slowly, the kitten may be dehydrated.
 If the kitten appears dehydrated, contact your medical staff.

 When they are between 3 and 4 weeks of age, kittens can be introduced to the litter box.
 Use a small cardboard box or plastic litter box with just enough clay litter to cover the bottom.
 Don’t use clumping litter.
-Adding a used cotton ball (from when you helped them urinate) to the box will help them get the idea of what to do next.
+Adding a used tissue from when you helped them urinate to the box will help them get the idea of what to do next.
 Put the kittens in the box, allowing them to get the feel for the litter.
 Natural instinct will generally prevail and the kittens will begin investigating, scratching, and, within a few days, using the box.

 After feeding, clean any formula, urine, feces or other messes off the kitten using a clean, soft, warm, damp cloth.
 This action simulates how the momma cat would clean the kittens.
 If more cleaning is required, you may use a wetter washcloth dipped in warm water to loosen up caked-on messes in the kitten’s fur.
 Do not use soap or pet shampoo directly on the kitten.
 If you must use a shampoo to clean the kitten, add one or two drops of shampoo to a cup of warm water, then use the cloth dipped in this mixture to clean the kitten.
 Rinse the cleaned area with another cloth dipped in clear, warm water.
-Gently dry the kitten with a soft towel.
+Gently dry the kitten with a soft towel or hair dryer set on low and not held too closely.
 Do not allow the kitten to become chilled.
 Once the kitten is clean and dry, place her back in the carrier on the covered heating pad, which should be covered in clean layers of bedding.

 Kittens’ ears should be clean and dirt-free.
 If the ears are dirty, gently clean the area with a Q-tip; you may need to dampen it in warm water.
 Do not use ear-cleaning solution because it could be harmful to the kitten.
 Only clean the outer area of the inside ear, just the part that you can see; do not push the Q-tip down into the ear.
 If the ears are extremely dirty or you see signs of ear mites (specks that look like coffee grounds), contact your medical staff about treatment options.